vineet-reddy/SeizureScoreAI/README.md

 2. Create a feature branch
 3. Submit a pull request with detailed description of changes

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-Feel free to use, modify, and distribute the code under the terms of the MIT license.
-See the `LICENSE` file for more details.

 ## Citations

 ### Software Citation